flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 If the LP solver supports basis warm starts, the parent LP information may also be useful for accelerating the child RMP solve.

+### 5.3 What If the Inherited Child RMP Is Infeasible?⭐

+After branching, the columns inherited from the parent node may no longer be sufficient to make the child RMP feasible.

+This does not necessarily mean that the full node LP relaxation is infeasible.

+The complete column space may still contain columns that can restore feasibility.

+Therefore, a Branch-and-Price implementation may need a Phase I procedure, artificial variables, or another feasibility-recovery mechanism before ordinary reduced-cost pricing is performed.

+Only after infeasibility of the full node LP relaxation has been correctly certified can the node be pruned as infeasible.

 ---

 ## 6. The Main Difficulty: Branching and Pricing Must Be Compatible⭐⭐⭐